-Total distributions from participant accounts can be made upon the occurrence of specified events, including the attainment of the age of $59\frac{1}{2}$ , death, disability, or termination of employment.
+Total distributions from participant accounts can be made upon the occurrence of specified events, including the attainment of the age of 591⁄2, death, disability, or termination of employment.
 Partial distributions are permitted in cases of specified financial hardship.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security ("CARES") Act was enacted and signed into law.
 Certain provisions of the CARES Act eliminate the need for terminated employees to take a required minimum distribution in calendar year 2020.
-Additionally, the Company has adopted the CARES Act provision allowing for expanded withdrawal availability for qualified participants.
-Participants that meet the eligibility requirements may take a distribution of up to \$100,000 with special tax provisions from their Savings Plan account through December 30, 2020.
+Additionally, the Company adopted the CARES Act provision allowing for expanded withdrawal availability for qualified participants.
+Participants that met the eligibility requirements could take a distribution of up to \$100,000 with special tax provisions from their Savings Plan account through December 30, 2020.